 House Bill 910, also known as the "Open Carry" law, permits handgun license holders to openly carry a handgun with no duty to conceal it in areas where it is not prohibited by law.
 This law became effective on January 1, 2016.
 House Bill 910 states that a handgun license holder cannot carry a partially or wholly visible handgun, regardless of whether it is holstered, and intentionally or knowingly display the handgun in plain view of another person on the premises (building) of a college or university, or any driveway, street, or parking area of a college or university.

 CAMPUS CARRY SURVEY

-Hill College administration is charged with recommending policies and procedures that, while following applicable state and federal law, also reflects the input of members of the college community, including faculty, staff and students.
-Hill College is soliciting input on the below survey, the responses to which will assist the Campus Carry Task Force in developing policies and procedures to be recommended to the President and Board of Regents.
-We welcome your input!
+Hill College administration was charged with recommending policies and procedures that, while following applicable state and federal law, also reflected the input of members of the college community, including faculty, staff, students and community members.
+Hill College solicited input on the Campus Carry survey, the responses to which assisted the Campus Carry Task Force in developing policies and procedures to be recommended to the President and Board of Regents.